 Kristi Jacobson- Founder; Director/Producer

-Kristi Jacobson is an award-winning director and producer of non-fiction films and television whose work has been presented nationally and internationally, both in theaters and on networks including HBO, PBS, Channel Four/UK, ESPN, ABC, CSB, A&E and Lifetime.
-Her work has premiered at the Sundance and Tribeca Film Festivals, and has been featured in publications including The New York Times, The Wall Street Journal, The Los Angeles Times, The Guardian, Vanity Fair, Men’s Vogue, Filmmaker Magazine, Time Magazine and many others.
+Kristi Jacobson is a NY-based filmmaker whose films capture nuanced, intimate, and provocative portrayals of individuals and communities.
+Her award-winning work has been presented nationally and internationally, both in theaters and on networks including HBO, PBS, Channel Four/UK, ESPN, ABC, CSB, A&E and Lifetime.
+It has premiered at the Sundance and Tribeca Film Festivals, and has been featured in publications including The New York Times, The Wall Street Journal, The Los Angeles Times, The Guardian, Vanity Fair, Men’s Vogue, Filmmaker Magazine, Time Magazine and many others.
+Jacobson is a member of the Director’s Guild of America, NYWIFT, and a two-time Sundance Creative Producing Fellow.
+She is a recipient of grants from Tribeca Film Institute, Sundance Institute DFP, Chicken & Egg Pictures, and many others.

-Jacobson’s most recent film, A Place at the Table, produced by Participant Media, premiered at the 2012 Sundance Film Festival and was released by Magnolia Pictures in early 2013.
+A Place at the Table, produced by Participant Media, premiered at the 2012 Sundance Film Festival and was released by Magnolia Pictures in early 2013.
+Called “one of the most important…and gripping non-fiction films to debut in some time” by Indiewire, the film had a theatrical release in over 35 U.S. cities.
 A Place at the Table examines the shocking paradox of hunger in the wealthiest nation on earth, through the stories of three Americans who face food insecurity daily.
 The film features original music by Grammy award winning indie-folk duo The Civil Wars and Grammy – and Oscar – winning producer/composer T Bone Burnett.
-A Place at the Table has screened at numerous US festivals and recently won the “Stand Up” Audience Award at the Cleveland International Film Festival.

 Jacobson’s 2007 film, TOOTS, a portrait of larger-than-life New York saloonkeeper and personality Toots Shor, garnered several nominations and awards, including the ‘National Board of Review’s Top Documentary Award’ following its critically acclaimed theatrical release in 2007.
 Called “one of the most compelling, yet forgotten stories of the 20th Century” by journalist Walter Cronkite, TOOTS was selected as a critics’ pick by The New York Times, The New York Post and New York Magazine and features interviews with some of America’s most accomplished journalists, athletes and sports writers (among them Cronkite, Mike Wallace, Frank Gifford, Whitey Ford, Pete Hamill, Nick Pileggi, Gay Talese).
 The New York Times called it “a first-rate portrait … a rare exception.
 Cheers to Ms. Jacobson for keeping alive the memory of New York’s golden era, and a man who embodied it.”